OutSystems/docs-product/src/develop/ui/patterns/web/controls/rangesliderinterval.md

 Select a single value or a range between two values.

-Offer this UI control to let end-users select a value or range from a fixed set of options.
+Offer this UI control to let end users select a value or range from a fixed set of options.

 **How to use**